mies/wercker-perceptor/views/golang-mongo.md

 For this tutorial you need to have knowledge of [Go](http://golang.org) and MongoDB.
 We will be using [mgo](http://labix.org/mgo) as a Go MongoDB driver.

-## Add project to Wercker
+## Add project to wercker
-First, create a repo to hold you code and add your project on Wercker.
+First, create a repo to hold you code and add your project on wercker.

 ## Create your structs